What kind of mattress is a Tuft & Needle?

 How do I unbox the mattress?

-Roll the mattress out, then cut off the remaining plastic and watch it expand.
-Let it expand 2-3 hours and your mattress will be ready for sleep.
+Roll the mattress out so that it's flat, then pull off the remaining plastic.
+Let it expand 2-3 hours and your mattress will be ready for sleep!

 Where can I read reviews of the Tuft & Needle Mattress?